-- 5.2.9 Combats order is chosen by attacking player (in cavalry movement phases player who makes countercharge is attacking player). - 5.2.10 Combat must be concluded before any other combat starts. - 5.2.11 Charge Factor is reduced by 1 after combat.
+- 5.2.9 The order in which combats are resolved is chosen by attacking player (in cavalry movement phases player who makes countercharge is attacking player). - 5.2.10 One combat must be concluded before any other combat starts. - 5.2.11 Charge Factor is reduced by 1 after combat.